UBS Arena

 UBS Arena is a multi-purpose indoor arena located in Elmont, New York, just outside New York City limits.
-Opened in 2021, it is the home of the New York Islanders of the National Hockey League (NHL), replacing Nassau Coliseum and Barclays Center.
-The arena officially seats 17,250 patrons for NHL games and up to 19,000 for concerts and other select events.
+Opened in 2021, it is the home of the New York Islanders of the National Hockey League (NHL), who previously played at the Nassau Coliseum and Barclays Center.
+The arena officially seats 17,250 people for ice hockey games and up to 19,000 for concerts and other select events.
 Fans and sports writers have affectionately nicknamed the arena "The Stable", due to the arena being located at Belmont Park, a famous thoroughbred racing venue.

 History

 The Lighthouse Project and Barclays Center

 By the mid-2000s, Nassau Coliseum was the fourth-oldest facility in the NHL, behind the twice-renovated Madison Square Garden in Manhattan (which remains in use today), the Pittsburgh Civic Arena (built in 1961 and replaced in 2010), and Northlands Coliseum in Edmonton (built in 1974, replaced in 2016).
 It was also the smallest arena in the league, until the Atlanta Thrashers moved to the smaller Canada Life Centre in Winnipeg and became the new Winnipeg Jets.
 Various attempts had been made to pursue a renovation or replacement of the aging facility, including the Lighthouse Project—a 2004 proposal to renovate the Coliseum and build a larger sport, entertainment, and residential district around it (including a minor-league ballpark and a 60-story high-rise from which the proposal derived its name).
 While Nassau County approved a version of the Lighthouse Project, the town of Hempstead never granted a change in zoning that was required for its construction, and the project was reported to have been cancelled.

 In May 2010, Jeff Wilpon, then COO of Major League Baseball's New York Mets, had discussions with then-Islanders owner Charles Wang about constructing a new arena for the Islanders in the Willets Point neighborhood of Queens, adjacent to the Mets' ballpark, Citi Field.
 Wilpon also discussed the possibility of buying the Islanders.